crustamet/ts-api-php/README.md

-# TRTL Service PHP API Interface
+# BLOC Service PHP API Interface

-This wrapper allows you to easily interact with the [TRTL Services](https://trtl.services) 0.9.0 API to quickly develop applications that interact with the [TurtleCoin](https://turtlecoin.lol) Network.
+This wrapper allows you to easily interact with the [BLOC Gateway](https://bloc-gateway.com) 0.9.0 API to quickly develop applications that interact with the [BLOC.MONEY](https://bloc.money) Network.

 # Table of Contents